zeroluck/docs/sources/gluu-defaults/certificates.md

   - Import this DER into java keystore (cacerts), command: `keytool -importcert -file httpd.der -keystore cacerts -alias <hostname_of_your_Gluu_Server>`
 - restart LDAP server, apache2/httpd and tomcat.

+Please see the [Certificate Further Reading](../further-reading/cert-full-update-procedures.md) for more information.
 ### Installing Intermediate Certificates

 To install intermediate certificates follow these steps: